 Learn more about bush rat

 Most native Australian rats tend to keep away from humans.
 They're not fans of the whole idea of having to coexist with huge intelligent mammals who are out to get them.
-Most prefer the warm and quiet comfort of the wilderness where they can hide underground and in the undergrowth.
+Most prefer the warm and quiet comfort of the wilderness to hide underground and in the undergrowth.

 Rats are omnivores.
-This is one of the reasons brown and black rats have evolved in a way which allows them easy access to food by proxy (i.e. humans).
-Our food waste is an abundant resource rats appreciate.
+This is one reason brown and black rats have evolved in a way that allows them easy access to food by proxy (i.e. humans).
+Our food waste is abundant resource rats appreciate.

 In the wild, they mostly survive seeds.
 However, rats are known to consume meat in urban environments.
 There have even been reports of rats trying to hunt cats, which is widely exaggerated - even if rats in cities are huge (and in Australia, they are mostly not), they don't have hunting instincts to go after anything.
 That being said, they are still predatory towards mice.